 Nowadays though, a good shopping day involves me getting cosy on the sofa with a cup of tea and my laptop or tablet fully charged.

-Whilst shopping online can be much more time and cost effective than going to the shops it can also be a complete and utter headache!
+Shopping online can be much more time and cost effective than going to the shops.
+But it can also be a complete and utter headache.
 Not the shopping part, they make that part easy.
-The tedious part is when you realise that the dress that you fell for on the website doesn’t fit like you thought it would or that those headphones you were longing for arrived with a defect.
+The tedious part is when you realise that the dress that you fell for on the website doesn’t fit like you thought it would.
+Or that those headphones you were longing for arrived with a defect.

-I was mistaken.
-It was a nightmare!
-Firstly, the number that I called (which was the only one available) wouldn’t connect me to returns.
+Firstly, the number that I called (which was the only one available) wouldn’t connect me to online returns.
 And the agents that I spoke to because I was transferred multiple times, didn’t offer any assistance.
 All I got was the runaround and it took an escalation of the issue to be able to get things sorted.

-I’ve teamed up with Contact Numbers UK, as I think it’s really important that there is that somewhere you can get easy access to a spectrum of popular retailers’ contact numbers, such as Amazon and Very.
+I’ve teamed up with Contact Numbers UK.
+I think it’s really important that there is that somewhere you can get easy access to a spectrum of popular retailers’ contact numbers, such as Amazon and Very.

-The reality is that with the very welcome increase in consumer rights we’ve seen in recent years, returning merchandise should be a simpler process than ever before.
+The reality is that with the very welcome increase in consumer rights we’ve seen in recent years, returning merchandise through online returns should be a simpler process than ever before.
 And that starts with knowing how to find out what number you need to punch into your phone.